zama1024/RushCity/README.md

 All features in this game were implemented using native JavaScript DOM manipulation and, HTML5 canvas.
 No additional libraries were used.

 ### Parallax Background
-The Parallax background effect was created by having multiple canvas layers.
+The Parallax background effect was created by having multiple canvas layer.

 ```JavaScript
   document.addEventListener('DOMContentLoaded', ()=> {